discosultan/LinqToCompute/README.md

 # LinqToCompute

 Experimental Vulkan compute provider for .NET LINQ.
 The purpose of this project is to evaluate the capabilities and potential pitfalls of such a provider.
+Only a very limited set of functionality is implemented.

 The entire public API consists of a single extension method `AsComputeQuery` to `IEnumerable{T}`.